rustyxlol/on-this-day/README.md

 14. Data sources are similar to resources but only read infrasturcture and are "logical"
 15. Meta arguments: lifecycle, depends_on, for_each.
 16. `for_each = toset(var.filename)`, count is similar but creates undesirable results since it creates resources as a **list**

+## Day 5 - Terraform and AWS

+CloudAcademy has a few cool exercises to make full use of Terraform and AWS, although they provided the solutions, this is a test of exploring the Terraform AWS provider and resources and getting my hands dirty without looking at the solution.

+**Exercise 1:** Create a simple AWS VPC spanning 2 AZs.
+Public subnets will be created, together with an internet gateway, and single route table.
+A t3.micro instance will be deployed and installed with Nginx for web serving.
+Security groups will be created and deployed to secure all network traffic between the various components.

+Quite straightforward, do note that creating VPC will create a default route table so if you don't want an extra route table, use the default route table resource!

+### Notes

+Exercises can be found under terraform folder